Yadro-Intra/qemu-hook/README.md

 }
 ```

+As there is no comments in JSON, you may use `"enabled"` entries to turn the section on and off.

+Plus, one may add any other entries (say, `"comment": "this is my comment"`) as needed - any extra
+fields are merely ignored here.

-It is still to be tuned up...
+**It is still to be tuned up...**